vendia/blog/pages/product-diy-vs-vendia.md

           **Multi-party data sharing in real-time**

-          Share real-time data across multiple parties, with fine-grained access control that ensures the right partners see the right data at the right time.
+          Share real-time data across multiple parties with fine-grained access control.
+The right partners see the right data at the right time.
+No exceptions.
         wrapTheColumnInACard: false
       - text: >-
           <img